SmartlyDressedGames/Unturned-Docs/LevelAsset.md

 For examples check the `Assets/Levels` directory.

-`Dropship_Prefab` [Master Bundle Pointer](MasterBundlePtr.md): Overrides the model seen flying over the map when a care package is dropped.
+`Dropship` [Master Bundle Pointer](MasterBundlePtr.md): Overrides the model seen flying over the map when a care package is dropped.

 `Airdrop` [Asset Pointer](AssetPtr.md): to an [Airdrop Asset](AirdropAsset.md).
 Overrides the falling care package model.